 THE HOTTEST SPOTS FOR A COOL NEW YEAR'S EVE IN SPAIN

-New Year’s Eve, or Nochevieja, is the ideal time to enjoy a truly hedonistic fiesta in Spain.
+New Year’s Eve, or Nochevieja, is the ideal time to enjoy a truly memorable fiesta in Spain.
 From the big cities to the little towns, there’s fun to be had across the country.
 For tourists who are visiting, one thing to be aware of is that many Spaniards spend midnight with their families and the bars and clubs don’t open until 12.30 or 1am – so don’t be alarmed if you find things are closed earlier in the evening.
 Also make sure you don’t attempt New Year’s Eve in Spain unless you are armed with 12 grapes – the tradition is to swallow one grape on each stroke of the clock at midnight for luck, but be warned, it’s harder than you may think!
 Look out for special New Year’s Eve packs that contain 12 grapes already peeled and de-seeded.
 Read more about the lucky grape tradition here.

 If not at home with family or friends, Madrileños congregate in and around Madrid’s central Puerta del Sol for midnight.
 The streets are packed and the atmosphere is fun and upbeat, so wrap up warm and be prepared to join the crowds.
 The ideal is to settle somewhere you can get a view of the clock at the top of the Real Casa de Correos, from where the New Year is officially ushered in.
 Those who don’t actually make it to Sol tend to spend midnight gathered around a TV watching this landmark clock strike midnight, so it’s a really iconic place to spend the 31st.